 Section 6.
 Extended Sick Leave for the Employee's Own Illness.

-A. An employee who sustains a temporary, recoverable illness, injury or serious disability may request extended sick leave, subject to the three following conditions:
+A. An employee who sustains a temporary, recoverable illness, injury or serious disability or is eligible for parental leave may request extended sick leave, subject to the three following conditions:

 The employee shall: